 For many people New Year's Eve means breaking out the bubbly, but all too often the bottles are kept socked away until midnight.
-That's a shame—good Champagne and other sparkling wines are great to enjoy throughout the evening (in moderation, of course).
+That's a shame.
+Good Champagne and other sparkling wines are great to enjoy throughout the evening (in moderation, of course).
 And as a bonus, modest wines easily take on a new, more luscious character with just a little help from the liquor cabinet.

-If you're serving sparkling wine over the holiday and are looking for something new, try perking up the drink by rinsing the glass with a teaspoon or so of good quality liqueur before pouring the wine.
+Other ideas, if you're serving sparkling wine over the holiday and are looking for something new?
+Try perking up the drink by rinsing the glass with a teaspoon or so of good quality liqueur before pouring the wine.
 Cointreau, Grand Marnier or Rhum Clement Creole Shrubb will contribute a delicate orange quality to the drink, while a little apricot liqueur (Rothman & Winter Orchard Apricot and Marie Brizard Apry are both good choices) gives the wine a special fruity twist.
 A splash of green Chartreuse gives the bubbly extra mystery, while a little crème de violette—Rothman & Winter is the choice here again—gives the drink an intriguing floral aspect.
 A little experimentation goes a long way; just be sure to use a brut, or dry sparkling wine, since the liqueur will contribute enough sweetness to make the drink pleasant without veering into cloying.

 - Sugar cube